tarantool/doc/doc/how-to/getting_started_go.rst

     ..  literalinclude:: /code_snippets/snippets/connectors/go/hello.go
         :language: go
-        :start-after: func main()
+        :start-at: // Connect to the database
-        :end-at: // Interacting with the database
+        :end-before: // Insert data
         :dedent:

     This code establishes a connection to a running Tarantool instance on behalf of ``sampleuser``.